merveeroglu/TrtWorld/docs/README.md

 - Reusable styled-components are used to minimize repeated CSS.
 - All props and types are defined with TypeScript.

+## Navigation Tips
+To access the Article Page, you can:

+- Type "article" in the search field on the homepage.

+- Or directly navigate to /article in the URL bar.

 ## Test
 ```bash
 npm run test